Glenn Falkenstein: Career

-Falkenstein and his partner/wife, Frances Willard, have been consecutive award-winners at the world-famous Magic Castle in Hollywood, California where they were Honorary Life Members.
+Falkenstein and his partner/wife, Frances Willard, have been consecutive award-winners at the Magic Castle in Hollywood, California where they were Honorary Life Members.
 The Academy of Magical Arts voted Falkenstein Stage Magician of The Year two consecutive years.
 In 1978, Glenn joined forces with Frances Willard, daughter of legendary tent showman Harry "Willard the Wizard".
 Together, the couple presented Glenn's signature blindfold act followed by the classic Willard Spirit Cabinet.
 Throughout the 1980s and 1990s, Falkenstein & Willard entertained countless film stars, socialites, and national leaders with their classic feats of mentalism.
-In 1990, Frances Willard & Glenn Falkenstein received the prestigious Jack Stuart "DRAGON Award" presented to couples who integrated drama, romance, artistry, glamour, originality and necromancy into their acts.
-Glenn and Frances also received "The Dunninger Award" and "Milbourne Christopher Award" for outstanding feats in mentalism.
+In 1990, Frances Willard & Glenn Falkenstein received the Jack Stuart "DRAGON Award" presented to couples who integrated drama, romance, artistry, glamour, originality and necromancy into their acts.
+Glenn and Frances also received "The Dunninger Award" and "Milbourne Christopher Award" for feats in mentalism.
 In 1994, Glenn Falkenstein was inducted into The Society of American Magicians' Hall of Fame as a living legend.

-Perhaps his greatest feat was balancing two separate careers, and many people were unaware that he successfully wore two professional hats.
 He earned his master's degree from Pepperdine University and worked for years at the Los Angeles County Office of Education as a Speech Pathologist.
 The careers complimented the other, and he used his magic skills to aid young people overcoming speech defects.

-He was constantly amazed at the positive impact that magic had on special children.
-Among his most memorable shows were performing for President and Mrs. Ronald Reagan, at the inaugural dinner for President George W. Bush, and at Her Majesty's Theatre in London's West End.
-Falkenstein brought his ESP Act and Spirit Theatre to countless charitable organizations; along with magic colleagues David Copperfield and Lance Burton, Glenn helped Children's Village, USA raise enough funds to pay off its mortgage.
+He performed for President and Mrs. Ronald Reagan, at the inaugural dinner for President George W. Bush, and at Her Majesty's Theatre in London's West End.
+Falkenstein brought his ESP Act and Spirit Theatre to charitable organizations; along with magic colleagues David Copperfield and Lance Burton, Glenn helped Children's Village, USA raise enough funds to pay off its mortgage.